 The New Hampshire Nurse Practice Act, RSA 326:B identifies limitations to licensure ie., conviction of a felony, which may prohibit the graduate from writing the licensure examination.
-Applicants will be provided with specific limitations during the admissions process.
-Since January 2004, NH Law requires that every applicant applying for an initial license to practice in nursing must submit a notarized "Criminal Record Release Authorization Form" to the Division of State Police prior to application for licensure.
+NH Law requires that every applicant applying for any nursing license must submit a notarized "Criminal Record Release Authorization Form" to the Division of NH State Police prior to application for licensure.